MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_vidmmcaps.md

 The host KMD needs to set the cap if all DDIs are implemented.
 Supported starting with Windows 10 version 1703.

+### -field IoMmuSecureModeSupported

+Indicates that the driver supports IoMmu hardware and isolation.
+Supported starting with Windows 10 version 1803.

+### -field DisableSelfRefreshVRAMInS3

+Disable support for VRAM self-refresh in S3.
+Supported starting with Windows 10 version 1803.

 ### -field IoMmuSecureModeRequired

 Indicates that IOMMU hardware and isolation support (referred to by the **IommuSecureModeSupported** flag) is required or the OS will otherwise not start the adapter.
 Supported starting with Windows 10 version 2004.

+### -field MapAperture2Supported

+Indicates that the driver supports the **DXGK_OPERATION_MAP_APERTURE_SEGMENT2** [paging buffer command](ne-d3dkmddi-_dxgk_buildpagingbuffer_operation.md).
+A driver must enable this support in order to be able to use logical address DMA remapping.
+Supported starting with Windows Server 2022.

+### -field CrossAdapterResourceTexture

+Indicates that the driver supports textures as a cross-adapter resource.
+Supported starting with Windows Server 2022.

+### -field CrossAdapterResourceScanout

+Indicates that the driver supports scanout as a cross-adapter resource.
+Supported starting with Windows Server 2022.

 ### -field Reserved